You can clear Lactobacillus iners-related vaginal dysbiosis by following these steps:

 Lactobacillus iners is a problematic member of the Lactobacillus family.
 Unlike other species that protect vaginal health, L. iners is often linked to various forms of vaginal dysbiosis, including BV (bacterial vaginosis), AV (aerobic vaginitis), and CV (cytolytic vaginosis).

 If your lab test shows a dominance of BV-related bacteria and the presence of L. iners, you may have a specific type of L. iners-related BV.
 Similarly, if AV-related bacteria dominate along with L. iners, it suggests a specific type of L. iners-related AV.
-If L. iners alone or with other Lactobacillus species is dominant, it could indicate L. iners-related CV.
+If L. iners is dominant or if it is dominant with other Lactobacillus species, it could indicate L. iners-related CV.

 L. iners has a small genome of 1.3 Mbp and lacks the genes for complex metabolism, requiring it to collaborate with other bacteria for survival.
 This often results in its coexistence with BV, AV, or CV-related bacteria.